-The ego car first receives reference's predictions which contain inherent noises.
-It refines their localization with proposed label-efficient box ranker.
-Then, it creates high-quality pseudo labels by distance-based curriculum for self-training.
+The ego vehicle first receives predictions from expert agents, which inevitably contain noise.
+It refines their localization with our label-efficient box ranker, then applies a distance-based curriculum to generate high-quality pseudo labels for self-training.

 @article{yoo2024rnbpop,